Projects Focusing on the “Marolles-Midi” District of Brussels

 Reminiscences of the “Marolles-Midi” district

-The Auschwitz Foundation’s premises are situated in the heart of what from the 1920’s until the Second World War was the main Jewish quarter of Brussels.
-This Jewish community had arrived in successive waves and was scattered round the South Station, notably in the Marolles, but today its presence seems to have been almost completely forgotten.
-As a result it is difficult to discover its traces: if they exist at all, they are essentially to be found in the memories of those concerned or among historians.
-What remains on the terrain itself?
+The Auschwitz Foundation’s premises are located in the heart of what from the 1920s until the Second World War was the main Jewish quarter of Brussels.
+The Jewish community had arrived in successive waves and had settled around the South Station, notably in the Marolles district, but today its presence seems to have been almost completely forgotten.
+As a result, it is difficult to discover its traces.
+If they exist at all, they are essentially to be found in the memories of those concerned, or among historians.
+What remains on the ground?
 Would it be possible to “reconstitute” Jewish life in the quarter?
-It is worth recalling why so many of these Jews had fled from the poverty and violence they experienced in their countries of origin, and, from 1933 onwards, from the Third Reich and the countries it invaded.
-At that time all victims of persecution saw Belgium, which was relatively welcoming, tolerant and rich, as a desirable haven of refuge.
-We should then go on to examine in more detail why these people chose to make their homes in Belgium, and more particularly in the Marolles.
-Another angle of approach will be describing the difficulties inherent in any forced migration and those of making a new home and the procedures for becoming officially resident in Belgium.
+It is worth recalling why so many of these Jews had fled the poverty and violence in their countries of origin, and, from 1933 onwards, from the Third Reich and the countries it invaded?
+At that time, victims of persecution saw Belgium, which was relatively welcoming, tolerant, and rich, as a desirable place of refuge.
+We will then go on to examine in more detail why these people chose to make their homes in Belgium, and more particularly in the Marolles.
+Another angle of approach will be describing the difficulties inherent in any forced migration, in making a new home, and the procedures for becoming an official resident in Belgium.

 We would like to describe this period in the district’s history, notably its socio-economic fabric, in such a way as to bring it to life as fully as possible.
 Were there internal or external assistance networks for the immigrants, and where did any support come from?
 How did the district’s cultural life develop?
 What about relationships with the locals and with other immigrant communities?
 The experiences of these new arrivals during that period are likely to be similar in some ways to certain problems which are still current in Belgium today, but for the Jews of Belgium in the last century the situation changed dramatically with the German occupation.
 As in every country which they occupied or which collaborated with them, the Germans flouted the legislation that protected Belgium’s inhabitants, and established procedures for wiping out the Jewish community by registering, marking out, isolating and then deporting it.
 How did they proceed in the Marolles to achieve their goals (census, creation of the Association des Juifs en Belgique [the Association of Jews in Belgium*], obligation to wear the yellow star, ban on working, owning a business, etc)?
 What anti-Jewish measures were adopted?
 How did members of the community and their neighbours react?
 Did some Jews succeed in protecting themselves or escaping?
 What were their possibilities of resistance?
 And who helped those in hiding?
 Of course, the round-ups and the deportations to Auschwitz spread terror and made the situation of those left behind still more precarious.
 The answers to these questions, notably in the form of an exhibition, will enable us to retrace the way in which the Jewish population of the Marolles lived before the deportations.
 To illustrate that way of life, we will seek out statements and documents left behind by witnesses, as well as anecdotes revealing the human side of these historical events.